What is Spinning Babies®?

 Sometimes we accept there is a time to intervene in a particular birth.
-Cesareans are a life saver; but should not be a life style.
+Cesareans are a life saver; but should not be a lifestyle.
 Major surgery has its own set of risks, including injury and even death.
-Mostly cesareans are safe today, but involve anesthesia, incisions, blood loss, and too often, infection.
+Most cesareans are safe today, but involve anesthesia, incisions, blood loss, and too often, infection.
 Many births are now managed with cesarean surgery even before labor begins!

 Some labors do need to finish with a surgical birth, but most don’t.
 There are benefits to the birth process in the mind and hormones of mother and child.
 Please give labor a chance.
 A baby gets more preparation for breathing and living in air if labor was part of the journey, even when a cesarean was, too.